theoneisneo/resume/resume.md

 2018/03 ~ now
 * Develop emerging stock trading system
     - Deal with FIX (Financial Information eXchange) protocol for trading and recommand the best quotations.
-    - Performance tuning.
-        - Implement data converter which are 3 ~ 5 times faster than built in.
-        - Reduce searching algorithm time complexity from O(n) to O(1).
+    - Performance tuning, like implement data converter which are 3 ~ 5 times faster than built in, reduce searching algorithm time complexity from O(n) to O(1).
 * Develop risk management system for high frequency trading users
     - Send alert or block trading accounts if not passed full risk management conditions as fast as possible.